Shadow-Draconic-Development/Avrae-Looking-For-Group-Helper/Code/settings/settings.md

 <h1>Settings Subalias<img align="right" src="../../Data/image.png" width="100px"></h1>

-This LFG alias allows you to customize what is being shown whenever a player runs the alias, if you do not alter any settings (or don't alter settings properly), they do have default values.
+This subalias allows you to customize what is being shown whenever a player runs the alias, if you do not alter any settings (or don't alter settings properly), they do have default values.

 ## How to edit settings